crh225/angular-github-issues/README.md

 ## Build

+Run `ng build --aot` to build the project in AoT mode instead of JiT.
+This will allow for faster rendering of your application, Fewer asynchronous requests, Smaller Angular framework download size and to Detect template errors earlier.

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

 ## Running unit tests